toidiu/toidiuFS/README.md

     - The FS server will employ resolution by updating all the services with the latest file found
     - Each file will have a timestamp that determines which is the 'latest'
+- Caching:
+    - The current version will not implement any local chaching on the server nodes however to improve performance this should be added in future versions

 ## Implications of the design:
 - By not using read locks, it is possible to have old data.